 There are different three body types, and we all fit in to one.
 And sometimes we fit into a combination of two different types.
 The three different body types are:

 And if you’re naturally lean and muscular without a lot of effort, well, we really don’t much like you!
 You are blessed and have what the rest of us want.
-By my experience both in and out of the gym, there are very few mesomorphs out there…most of us have to really work at it.
+There seems to be very few mesomorphs out there…most of us have to really work at it.

 Your Body Type and What it Means